sayanarijit/sayanarijit.github.io/src/site/notes/concepts.md

 Point of view: Embrace bubbles because the whole humanity and even the whole universe is just a bubble.

 Rant: The significance of "what did you cook today?"

+Argument: In the past, not too long ago, kings and their soldiers used to fight deadly battles.
+Farmers kept farming, sellers kept selling.
+Now farmers and sellers are fighting the deadly battles.
+Kings and their soldiers are ruling.

+Argument: should I judge?

 ---